 Meaty chunks of traditional lean stewing beef

 British classics call for British ingredients.
 Whip up a wholesome steak and ale pie in an instant with our succulent pieces of grass fed dry aged lean diced beef.
 Alternatively, for an indulgent twist on an old favourite, braise and slow-cook until beautifully flaky in a chilli con carne.
-Available in 1kg packs.
+Available in 500gm and 1kg packs.

 Please see our other cuts of beef available to buy online if this is not what you were looking for.